MattRoger/triviaGame/README.md

     console.log("choices asked");
 }
 ```
 The timer() counds down from 10 seconds.
-If the user runs out of time, the outOfTime() is called
+If the user runs out of time, the outOfTime() is called.
+Each round the timer is reset with the dump()
 ```javascript
 function timer() {
     count = 10;